Huihao-Xing/Real-Time-Localized-Image-Enhancement-via-YOLOv8-and-Lightweight-Super-Resolution-Model/README.md

   - python predict.py --input samples/ --config config.yaml

 4. Run mainx2.py and mainx4.py:
-  - python mainx2.py to run a complete version of video enhancement deployment with 2 times pixels
+  - python mainx2.py to run a complete version of video enhancement deployment with 2 times the pixels
-  - python mainx2.py to run a complete version of video enhancement deployment with 4 times pixels
+  - python mainx2.py to run a complete version of video enhancement deployment with 4 times the pixels

+5.(OPTIONAL) Customizing YOLO segmentation model
+  - To customize a yolo model, prepare a dataset with the original, label it using the label tool
+  - Generate a yolo file using mask.py to convert label pictures to a file that yolo can read

 ## 📊 Evaluation Metrics
 - Metric	Target Performance
 - Enhancement FPS:	3 - 20 (1920p*1080p input) on Nvidia 3060 Laptop GPU